Arshadee/basicparser/README.md

 ## Given any string expression for example r(a()b(c()d(e()))) following this format.

 **Parsing:**
-* Convert the string expression of node and their relations into a hierarchical, tree structure, depicting their relations parent + children.<br>
+* Convert the string expression of nodes and their relations into a hierarchical, tree structure, depicting their parent + children relations.<br>
    * Must force Validation Rules stated below.
 * Display the expression tree